bhavanankumar25/movie-recommendation-system/README.md

 - Pandas
 - Scikit-learn

-#3 How to Run
+## How to Run

-1. Install libraries:
+1. Install required libraries: pip install -r requirements.txt
-   pip install pandas scikit-learn

-2. Run:
+2. Open the notebook:
-   python app.py

-## 📊 Example
-Input: Toy Story
-Output: Finding Nemo, Cars, Monsters Inc
+   movie-recommendation-system.ipynb

+3. Run all cells step by step

+4. Enter a movie name when prompted